-FP&A has a critical role in business success, and qualified candidates are in an increasing demand for the area.
-Knowledge of Finance, Accounting, and Strategy are crucial for those who work in this department.
+FP&A has a critical role in business success, and qualified candidates are increasing in demand for the area.
+Knowledge of Finance, Accounting, and Strategy is crucial for those who work in this department.

-Typically, the FP&A role requires extensive data reconciliation & consolidation as well as variance analysis.
-Additionally, coupling the use of scenario and sensitivity analysis to forecast possible outcomes, and use this theoretical information to create key metrics for monitoring.
-They are not only in charge of the Income Statment but are also responsible for forecasting the company’s bottom line (net income).
+Typically, the FP&A role requires extensive data reconciliation & consolidation, as well as variance analysis.
+Additionally, coupling the use of scenario and sensitivity analysis to forecast possible outcomes and using this theoretical information to create key metrics for monitoring.
+They are not only in charge of the Income Statement but are also responsible for forecasting the company’s bottom line (net income).
 Most importantly, it can be said that FP&A continues on the work produced by Accounting.

-FP&A main function is to transform the overarching company strategy, into a long-range plan with annual operating and capital budgets.
-With the use of financial modeling, it forecasts operating and profitability performance and sets annual targets for Key Performance Indicators.
+FP&A’s main function is to transform the overarching company strategy, into a long-range plan with annual operating and capital budgets.
+With the use of financial modeling, it forecasts operating and profitability performance and sets annual targets for Key Performance Indicators (KPIs).
 By providing an annual budget, it provides management a clear picture of future performance while giving employees a direction to work towards.

 FP&A Role & Responsibilities

-- Analyze the trends of Key Performance Indicators (KPI), especially relating to financial metrics such as sales, expenditures, and profit margin.
+- Analyze the trends of Key Performance Indicators (KPIs), especially relating to financial metrics such as sales, expenditures, and profit margin.

-- Monitor KPI, and identify the cause of any unexpected variances
+- Monitor KPIs and identify the cause of any unexpected variances

 - Develop and continually improve budgeting, financial projections, and operating forecast